silksil/personalLearnings/productivity.md

 # 2. Work efficiently
 #### 2.1 Follow a system
 Besides having defined the goals, you have to have processes that lead to those desired results.
-How this system looks differ per person and work context.
-Examples of different systems in different contexts:
+> Goals are about the results you want to achieve.
+Systems are about the processes that lead to those results. — James Clear

+In the second part of this article I will go more into the depth into the processes that I follow.
+Additionaly, these are some methodologies that that you can follow in relation to the kind of work or phase you are in:
 - Online Marketing: GROWS process.
 - Programming/project management: SCRUM
 - Brainstorming: Design thinking
 - Product/market fit: Lean Startup Canvas, The Value Proposition Canvas, SPRINT

-#### 2.2 Define tasks & plan
+#### 2.2 Break goals into manageable pieces
-Instead of figuring out in the moment what to do, you should figure this out beforehand.
-This reduces the chance of being tempted to do something else and preserves mental energy for work itself.
-For me, this means having a weekly planning in which I:
-- Define the tasks of a project/goal.
-- Plan on which day and time you gonna work on what.
+After having devined (big) goals, you need to break them down into manageble pieces.
+That that you can relate to the life goals, and where you know daily from moment to moment what to do in order to achieve those goals.
+Instead of figuring what to do in the moment what to do, you can have fixed tiuemslots in which review and define tasks in relation to a goal, so you can preserve mental energy for finishing the task itself to reduce the temptedion in the moment the procastinate.

 #### 2.3 Don't multitask
 The ability to disconnect, as opposed to the standard practice of answering a message, or checking the news every hour, allows you to get more things done that matter and prevent you from getting a chaotic brain: